 While most development within the City of Winter Park receives wastewater service from the City's central sewer system, some development and areas of the City use onsite septic tanks.
 The primary land use served by septic tanks is single-family residential homes.
-Areas within the City served by septic tanks area illustrated on Map PFE-4-01.
+Areas within the City served by septic tanks area illustrated on Map 4-1.
 Areas served by septic tanks that are located outside the City's corporate boundaries but within the GWSA are not inventoried and analyzed within this element.

-Land Use Served by Septic Tanks Approximately 1,630 single family homes or businesses within the City are served by septic tanks.
-An additional 3,651 homes or businesses within the utility service area are served by septic tanks.
+Land Use Served by Septic Tanks.
+Less than 100 single family homes within the City are served by septic tanks.
 A majority of the homes served by septic tanks are located on the north or northeast side of the City.
-A small number of commercial businesses are served by septic tanks.
+A small number of commercial businesses are saved by septic tanks.
 These are concentrated primarily along Lee Road and Fairbanks Avenue.
-Gravity sewer has been extended on Fairbanks Avenue between SR 17-92 and I-4, and is available for commercial businesses currently served by septic tanks.
-A small diameter force main has been constructed along portions of Lee Road, between SR 17-92 and I-4 on the south side of the road, and is also available for connection by commercial businesses.
+A gravity sewer is being planned for portions of Fairbanks Avenue that are currently served by septic tanks.
+That project is expected to be completed by 2010.